GerardWassink/linux_goodies/README.md

 In this repo I drop my (more or less) handy little tools I make in the course of time

 ## Network stuff
+TCP/IP networks can be a hand full.
+There's a lot of tools and utilities to handle them.
+Just to apply and further my knwoledge about them, I created a couple of tools, in bash script.

 ### lancheck
 Purpose: scan a class C network for active IP addresses